 - Find people you are comfortable with.
 It only takes a few. - Debrief with someone who understands. - Ask for what you need: "Would you tell me your thoughts and their reasons instead of telling me what to think?"
-"Let's close the meeting with the Responsibility Statement rather than The Lord's Prayer." - You can always quote Bill W. to someone who isn't getting it:
+"Let's close the meeting with the Responsibility Statement rather than The Lord's Prayer."

-"...let us not pressure anyone with individual or even collective views...
+- You can always quote AA founder, Bill W., to someone who isn't getting it: - "...let us not pressure anyone with individual or even collective views...
 Let us always try to be inclusive rather than exclusive.
-Let us remember that each alcoholic among us is a member of AA, so long as he or she so declares."

-- Look for similarities with those who conceptualize things in different terms than you use. - Translate what others say into your own terms.
+Let us remember that each alcoholic among us is a member of AA, so long as he or she so declares." - Look for similarities with those who conceptualize things in different terms than you use. - Translate what others say into your own terms.
 What quality, force, or principle is this person referring to when they say "God"?
 Does it translate as "wisdom"? "friend"? "human goodness"?
-What does the Big Book mean when it says, "To the Wives"? or "power greater than ourselves"?
+What does the literature mean when it says "power greater than ourselves"?
 Does the speaker's share become more useful to you if you substitute "human goodness" for "Lord"? - Look for the truth in what the speaker is saying.
 For example, if a person says, "It's more blessed to give than to receive," some folks might bristle at what sounds like a religious text.
-But you could also consider whether or not giving confers benefits on the giver.
+But you could also consider whether or not giving confers benefits on the giver. - The principles of recovery are the same for everyone, only the ways we conceptulize them differ.